hemantsinghawgp/budget-tracker-app/README.md

 ## Features

-- Add expenses with a name and cost.
+- Add expenses which have a name and a cost
-- Delete expenses.
+- Remove expenses
-- Set and update the budget.

-## How to Use

-- **Adding Expenses**: Click on the "+" button, enter the name and cost of the expense, then click "Add Expense".
-- **Deleting Expenses**: Hover over an expense item and click on the delete icon to remove it.
-- **Setting Budget**: Enter the budget amount in the input field and click "Set Budget" to update.
+- View how much of their budget is remaining
+- View how much they've spent so far

 ## Technologies Used